British School at Rome

-The British School at Rome (BSR) is an interdisciplinary research centre supporting the arts, humanities and architecture.
+The British School at Rome (BSR) is a British interdisciplinary research centre supporting the arts, humanities and architecture established in Rome.
+Historical and archaeological study are at the core of its activities.

 History

 The British School at Rome (BSR) was established in 1901 and granted a UK Royal Charter in 1912.
 Its mission is "to promote knowledge of and deep engagement with all aspects of the art, history and culture of Italy by scholars and fine artists from Britain and the Commonwealth, and to foster international and interdisciplinary exchange."

 Following the International Exhibition of Art in Rome in 1911, the site of the Edwin Lutyens-designed British Pavilion in the Valle Giulia was granted to the UK on condition that it be used exclusively as a British research centre for archaeology, history and the fine arts.
 In 1916, after significant adaptation by Lutyens, the BSR moved into what is still its home.
 In 2002, a purpose-built lecture theatre and gallery spaces, designed by Hugh Petter and sponsored by the Sainsbury family, were opened by Princess Alexandra.
 The BSR is immediately adjacent to the Villa Borghese gardens and the Galleria Nazionale d'Arte Moderna.